nishchaymakkar/Society_Management_App/README.md

+## Society Management App
 The Society Management App is designed to streamline and manage various activities within a residential society.
 Currently, the app includes features for booking visitor entries and submitting complaints, with the potential for additional features to be added in the future.
 This project is built using Kotlin and Jetpack Compose, leveraging Firebase for backend services.

-Features
+## Features
-Visitor Entry Booking: Residents can book visitor entries easily through the app.
+-Visitor Entry Booking: Residents can book visitor entries easily through the app.
-Complaint Box: Residents can submit complaints, ensuring their concerns are addressed promptly.
+-Complaint Box: Residents can submit complaints, ensuring their concerns are addressed promptly.
-Technologies Used
+## Technologies Used
 Kotlin: Programming language used for Android development.
 Jetpack Compose: Modern toolkit for building native Android UI.
 Firebase: Backend services for real-time database, authentication, and more.

-Future Enhancements
+## Future Enhancements
 This app is designed to be extendable, allowing for the addition of more features such as:

 Facility booking (e.g., gym, swimming pool)